 Selene and Heracles

 It seems that Selene was not uninvolved in the twelve tasks of Heracles either.
 Multiple sources say that she had a hand in the creation of the Nemean Lion, whether that was only Selene working on her own or in conjunction with Hera.
-Both Epimenides and the Greek philosopher Anaxagoras seem to use the exact words “fell from the moon” while speaking of the savage Lion of Nemea, Epimenides again using the words “fair tressed Selene.”
+Both Epimenides and the Greek philosopher Anaxagoras seem to use the exact words “fell from the moon” while speaking of the savage Lion of Nemea, Epimenides again uses the phrase “fair tressed Selene.”

 Lunar Eclipses and Witchcraft

 Witchcraft has long been believed to have had a connection with the moon and it was no different in antiquity.
 The ancient Greeks believed that a lunar eclipse was the work of a witch, particularly the witches of Thessaly.
-This was called a ‘casting down’ of the moon, or in the case of a solar eclipse, of the sun.
+This was called a ‘casting down’ of the moon or in the case of a solar eclipse, of the sun.
 There were some witches who people thought could make the moon or the sun disappear from the sky at a specified time, although it is more likely that such people, if they did exist, simply had the ability to predict when an eclipse was going to happen.

-We learn of Selene’s family, her parents and siblings and the children that she went on to have, from various different sources and Greek myths.
+We learn of Selene’s family, her parents and siblings, and the children that she went on to have, from various different sources and Greek myths.
 The name of the moon goddess is surrounded by accounts of the consorts she had and their children.
 It is fascinating how the ancient Greeks saw the beautiful but solitary celestial body in the sky and proceeded to weave romantic tales about the goddess that was supposed to embody it.

 According to Hesiod’s Theogony, Selene was born of Hyperion and Theia.
 Two of the original twelve Titans descended from Uranus and Gaia, Hyperion was the Titan god of heavenly light while Theia was the Titan goddess of vision and the aether.
 The brother and sister married each other and had three children: Eos (the goddess of the dawn), Helios (the sun god), and Selene (the moon goddess).

-The three children have become much more well-known in general Greek literature than their parents, especially after the fall from grace of Hyperion, who stood by his brother Cronus in the latter’s war against Zeus and was banished to Tartarus for it.
+The three children have become much more well-known in general Greek literature than their parents, especially after the fall from the grace of Hyperion, who stood by his brother Cronus in the latter’s war against Zeus and was banished to Tartarus for it.
 Selene’s siblings and Selene herself carried on their father’s legacy by shining light from the heavens upon the earth.
 Hyperion’s role is not fully known today, but given that he was the god of heavenly light in all its forms, it may be assumed that his children, powerful as they were in their individual capacities, only held a fraction of the might of their Titan father.

 Selene, like her siblings, was a Titan goddess because of her birth but they were no less important to the Greeks.
 Having risen to power in the generation of Zeus, they were universally revered and worshiped.
 The Homeric Hymn 31 sings praises to all the children of Hyperion, referring to Eos as “rosy armed Eos” and to Helios as “tireless Helios.”